WorldWideTelescope/pywwt/docs/settings.rst

 ==============

-Once a Jupyter or Qt widget has been created, the way in which you change settings and interact with WorldWide Telescope is the same.
+Once a Jupyter or Qt widget has been created, the way in which you change settings and interact with AAS WorldWide Telescope is the same.

 Visual settings
 ---------------

-Once the WorldWide Telescope Jupyter or Qt widget has been initialized -- here we assign it to the variable name ``wwt`` -- you can toggle several visual settings on and off.
+Once the AAS WorldWide Telescope Jupyter or Qt widget has been initialized -- here we assign it to the variable name ``wwt`` -- you can toggle several visual settings on and off.
 For example::